 Writing and other fun content!

-Depending on your level of support and which platform you choose, you’ll get access to a piece of flash fiction once per month, essays about the writing and research process (there is always a funny story to be told about researching Egypt.
+Depending on your level of support you choose, you’ll get access to a piece of flash fiction once per month, essays about the writing and research process (there is always a funny story to be told about researching Egypt.
 Think aliens.
 Lots and lots of aliens), Q&As and livestreams, behind the scenes material, excerpts from the novels or stories in progress, a chapter a week as I write, critiques, free books, and more.
-Details on all this is at the links above.
+Details on all this is on Patreon.

 How Do I Know If I’ll Even Like Your Fiction?

 You can read some of my published short stories for free online or you can buy the fabulous anthologies they’re published in.
 I also put one of my background stories/DVD extras from the world of this novel on my blog for folks to read.
 Or, if you support me on Patreon for just $1 a month you’ll get access to all the patron-only posts, which include some excerpts from the novel and some other fiction I’ve written.
 If you really don’t like any of it, you don’t have to keep supporting me.